 Access Agreement means an agreement between the Port Operator and an Applicant under which the Port Operator provides access to the Applicant to one or more Services.

-Access Application means an application by an Applicant for access, or increased access, to a Service including a request to alter or add to port facilities, made in accordance with clause 6.5.
+Access Application means an application by an Applicant for access, or increased access, to a Service made in accordance with clause 6.5.